KierranM/couchpotato/README.md

  * ```/downloads``` -> Where your torrent software places completed downloads
  * ```/blackhole``` -> Where your torrent software watches for .torrent files

+ By default the WebUI has a login of ```couchpotato-user``` with the password ```couchpotato-password```, but I highly recommend changing these using the environment variables seen in the command below

 #Installation